Frobenius nonclassical hypersurfaces: Upper bounds on degree and characterizations

-By convention, we have $\gamma_{120}=\gamma_{201}=\gamma_{012}$.
-Denote this element by $c$.
-Then $c\neq 0$ and replacing $F$ by $c^{-1}F$ gives the desired expressions for the partial derivatives.
+By the same convention, $\gamma_{120}=\gamma_{201}=\gamma_{012}$, so we can denote these elements simultaneously as $c$.
+Note that $c\neq 0$.
+Replacing $F$ by $cF$ then gives the desired expressions for the partial derivatives.
 The vanishing of $F_{1,0}$ and the formula for $F$ are straightforward computations using these expressions. \end{proof}

 \begin{cor} Let $X=\{F=0\}\subset\bP^n$, where $n\geq 2$, be a smooth Frobenius nonclassical hypersurface over $\bF_q$ of degree $d = q+2$.
 Then $X$ contains no $\bF_q$-point. \end{cor}

 \begin{proof} By Proposition~\ref{prop:smooth_d=q+2}, the partial derivatives of $F$ vanish at every $\bF_q$-point.
 If $X$ contains any $\bF_q$-point, then the point has to be singular, which cannot happen as we assume $X$ to be smooth. \end{proof}